Episode (video game)

-Episode features three types of stories: user generated, in-house originals and IP licensed.
-Some IP stories include "Demi Lovato: Path to Fame", "Pretty Little Liars", "Clueless", "Pitch Perfect: In Deep Treble", "Mean Girls: Senior Year", "Mean Girls: Sorority Rush", “Home Wrecker”, "Cameron Dallas: It Started With a Lie", and "Falling For the Dolan Twins".

 Gameplay and content creation

 The game is structured as a visual novel, with many stories to choose from.
 Players customize their character, choosing their hair, makeup, and facial features.
 As the player progresses through the story, they are given action and dialogue choices that can influence the plot.
 Featured stories have micro-transactions that allow the player to unlock premium choices using in-game currency.
 Players have a set number of free chapters they can read each day, after which point they must purchase story packs to read more.

 Community members can also create and publish their own stories for others to view.
 The app has its own proprietary scripting language that is designed to help users without animation or computer programming experience.

-Controversies
+Development and release

+Developed by Pocket Gems of San Francisco, USA, Episode launched in beta in 2013.
+It was released on February 20, 2014 on the Apple App Store, Google Play Store and Amazon Appstore, by which time already 10 million chapters had been played during the testing phase.
+There were some early controversies about inappropriate stories submitted to the platform; Daniel Terry, co-founder, and chief creative officer of Pocket Gems stated in an interview that the stories are directly monitored to flag inappropriate content and that the company will "always have a monitoring system in place" as the platform increases in scale.

+Over the years the game has been updated with new gamemodes as well as collaborations with figures like Demi Lovato and movies such as Mean Girls.